James Willmott-Brown: 2017

-On Halloween, when Kathy shuts up the café, she is startled when Willmott-Brown comes in.
-As Willmott-Brown acts casual, Kathy takes hold of a knife and Willmott-Brown tells her that he has been diagnosed with terminal liver cancer.
-Kathy rubbishes Willmott-Brown's beliefs that they are alike and Willmott-Brown says the reason for his visit is to move on from the past.
-Kathy wants him to explain truthfully what happened on the night of the rape, but when he refuses to do so, Kathy retells it – demanding to know when he decided to rape her and she realises that Willmott-Brown chose to rape her when he locked up The Dagmar.
-Kathy tells Willmott-Brown that he has scared her that night like the night he raped her, but Willmott-Brown, still in denial – refuses to apologise for the rape and he leaves Kathy his address.
-Luke attends Phil's daughter, Louise Mitchell's (Tilly Keeper) birthday meal to make sure Phil knows nothing about Willmott-Brown seeing Kathy, believing Kathy would tell him.
+On Hallowen later that night, Willmott-Brown finally comes face-to-face with Kathy as she shuts up the café she is startled when he comes in and casually greets her.
+Kathy secretly takes hold of a knife as Willmott-Brown begins talking to her, explaining that he has been diagnosed with terminal liver cancer and that the two are more alike then they would like to admit before claiming the reason for his visit is to move on from the past.
+Kathy rebuffs his claims and demands that Willmott-Brown explain truthfully about what happened on the night he raped her; when he refuses to do so, Kathy retells it and ends up clarifying that Willmott-Brown had fully intended to rape her all along when he locked her in The Dagmar with him that night.
+Kathy tells Willmott-Brown that he has just scared her in the same manner that he raped her that night, but Willmott-Brown doesn't respond much to her argument; he eventually departs but not before leaving Kathy his address and subtly threatening her.

+A few nights later, Willmott-Brown instructs Luke to join Phil and Ben in celebrating the birthday meal of Phil's daughter and Ben's sister Louise (Tilly Keeper) in order to make sure Phil knows nothing about Willmott-Brown seeing Kathy, believing Kathy would tell him.
 Luke contacts Willmott-Brown to inform him that Phil is unaware.
-Kathy confides in Ian that Willmott-Brown is back and Ian contacts Phil.
-Phil visits Willmott-Brown and warns him away from Kathy.
-Phil realises Luke is Willmott-Brown's son when he finds a photo of them.
-Phil tells Kathy that Luke is Willmott-Brown's son and Phil fails to warn Luke away from Ben.
-Ben is angry with what Phil did and when Kathy tries to get Ben and Phil to make up, Kathy tells Ben that Phil was protecting him as Willmott-Brown raped her.
+Kathy confides in Ian that Willmott-Brown is back and Ian contacts Phil, who soon decides to confront Willmott-Brown on behalf of Kathy and Ian themselves.
+Phil visits Willmott-Brown and warns him away from Kathy, but realises Luke is Willmott-Brown's son when he finds a photo of them.
+Phil tells Kathy that Luke is Willmott-Brown's son and they attempt to warn him away from Ben to no avail.
+Ben later confronts Phil over his interverence and when Kathy tries to get Ben and Phil to make up, Kathy tells Ben that Phil was protecting him as Willmott-Brown raped her.
 After struggling to process what he is told, Ben is determined to hurt Willmott-Brown, but Kathy orders Ben to keep out of it as it happened to her and not him.
 Ben confronts Luke with what he has been told and Luke tells Ben that Willmott-Brown wants to meet him.
 Ben takes a hammer when he meets him and without Luke's presence, Ben threatens Willmott-Brown, but he insists to Ben that he and Kathy were having an affair and she consented.
 Luke rushes into the office and pulls Ben off Willmott-Brown, who tells Ben he knows he doesn't trust or believe Kathy.